UNFAOstatistics/gisfao/README.Rmd

 # gisfao

+**See vignette at <https://github.com/muuankarski/gisfao/blob/master/vignettes/gisfao_vignette.md> for more detailed examples.**

 `gisfao` package provides you with the up-to-data shapefiles that are compatible with [FAOSTAT](http://faostat.fao.org/) country codes (`FAO_CODE`).
 Also, shapefiles data slots have a dummy variable for each FAO regions which you can subset the shapefile with.
 Fao regions are:

 - RAF (Africa)